 De Cayenne Chilli Variety

-Chili de Cayenne is a popular and widespread chilli variety.
-Adult plants are 60 to 80 cm high and carry many thin-fleshed pods.
-Their chillies are often dried and ground into cayenne pepper.
-Goulash, stews and chicken get a tasty spice with the chili spice.
+Chili de Cayenne is a popular and widespread chili variety.
+Adult plants are 60 to 80 cm (2 - 2.6 ft.) high and carry many thin-fleshed pods.
+Their chilies are often dried and ground into cayenne pepper.
+Goulash, stews and chicken get a tasty spice with the chili flavoring.

 Capsaicin stimulates the heat receptors in the mouth during meals.
 It tastes hot, but actually our nerves report a pain signal.